danbev/learning-linux-kernel/README.md

 or write to the data in the kernel space, and not excecute code either.

-The resuse of the stack region tends to keep stack memory in the cpu caches which improves performance.
+The reuse of the stack region tends to keep stack memory in the cpu caches which improves performance.